ErpNetDocs/webclient/inventory-control/issue.md

 ### Executed

-Here, you can find how many quantities of the products are confirmed as received as opposed to being **ordered**.
+Here, you can find how many quantities of the products are confirmed as issued as opposed to being **ordered**.

-For example, out of 30 ordered pcs, only 15 may be received.
+For example, out of 30 ordered pcs, only 15 may be issued.
 This will be reflected in the receipt store document.

 ![Issue](pictures/inv_con_issue_executed.png)